Location: Avocet Nature Refuge, QLD

 Alcohol is not included, but please feel free to bring along your own for daily “sundowners” at camp

-There is limited electricity for charging important items at the refuge
+There is electricity for light and charging items at the refuge

 There are no shops or laundry facilities at the refuge

-There is very limited phone and internet reception for some carriers.
-Wild Mob carries a satellite phone for emergencies only
+There is phone and internet reception.
+Wild Mob also carries a satellite phone for emergencies only

-Camping toilets and limited bush showers are available at the refuge
+Camping toilets and bush showers are available at the refuge

 In the last 100 years, Bridled Nailtail Wallaby populations have plummeted to only a few hundred individuals across Queensland – at Taunton National Park, Idalia National Park, Scotia Wildlife Sanctuary and Avocet Nature Refuge.